neverRare/butter/doc/struct.md

 );
 ```

-You can create another struct value based on existing struct value or a reference to it and extend it with more fields.
+You can create another struct value based on existing struct value and extend it with more fields.
 You can splat as many struct as you like as long as every fields have unique name.

 ```butter
 car = (